Why choose a fiberglass pool instead of concrete or vinyl?

 What type of warranty is on my pool?

-~ PLUS, Clean Cut Interlocking Pavers LLC unconditionally guarantees your residential Fiberglass pool installation against any defects in workmanship for two full years.
+~ Clean Cut Interlocking Pavers LLC unconditionally guarantees your residential Fiberglass pool installation against any defects in workmanship for two full years.
 We will repair or replace any defect in workmanship without charge to the customer.
 To see what kind of warranty each manufacturer offers on the pool shell itself, check out the manufacturer's website.

 How does the pool get into my back yard?

-~ The pool is delivered to your house on a tractor trailer.
-It is then lifted off the tractor trailer with a crane and set into place.
-We will go between houses and garages or sheds, we will go over your house if needed.
+~ The pool is delivered to your house on a flatbed trailer.
+It is then lifted off the trailer with a crane and set into place.
+We will go between houses and garages or sheds, we will even go over your house, if necessary.
 Where there's a will there's a way!

 How tall does my fence have to be?